renaudbantuspeaking260/OPSD/README.md

 - **Mar 18, 2026**: Released updated code.

-  (1) Fixed chat template and zero2 bugs (see [template issue](https://github.com/huggingface/trl/issues/5241)), we re-ran experiments with updated results (detailed results & ablations  to be updated on arxiv/blog shortly).
+  (1) Fixed chat template and zero2 bugs (see [template issue](https://github.com/huggingface/trl/issues/5241)), we re-ran experiments with updated results (detailed results & ablations updated on arxiv/blog).
 The fixes yield improved OPSD performance, most notably on Qwen3-1.7B.

   (2) Added a new training stabilization strategy 🚀: per-token point-wise KL clipping.
 We find style tokens (such as 'wait', 'think') can exhibit 6–15× higher KL divergence than math-related tokens, and dominates the training signal.
 Clipping stablizes training and improves performance.